MLS shutting down for 30 days due to coronavirus - WHIZ News

 “We think it is a prudent decision by the league, because obviously we want to protect our players and protect our fans as much as is possible for us to undertake,” Mas said.
 “We look with optimism that we can continue building here in South Florida.”

-Mas says he expects the full 34-match season to be played.
-He was on the league’s board of governors call on Thursday when when the decision was made, and said it was not a difficult choice.
+Mas said he expects the full 34-match season to be played.
+He was on the league’s board of governors call Thursday when when the decision was made, and said it was not a difficult choice.

+The MLS Players Association said it was working closely with the league.

+“Our shared goals remain the same and our focus will shift to providing the necessary resources and support that our players need in the weeks to come,” the association said.
+“We’re all one MLS family and ask that everyone please take the precautionary measures necessary to keep themselves and each other safe.”

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.